Phillies Case Study

 Shoflo has reduced David Akers’ scripting time by at least 75%.
 And, like Teresa, it has also boosted his confidence that updates and amendments are sure to be seen and acted upon.
 The Electronic Display Team’s script is short, just a couple of pages long with few changes.
 While the content frequently remains the same, it often switches positions within the script.
 Using Shoflo, David can copy segments from one position in the script to another.
 He explains:

 “Moving elements around was pretty easy.
-What would take a couple hours or maybe an hour, was cut down to 10 to 15 minutes for us to update our script, which was really nice."
+What would take a couple of hours or maybe an hour, was cut down to 10 to 15 minutes for us to update our script, which was really nice."

 Reduce traffic into email inboxes